Dealing with government agencies

 The Official Information Act 1982 (“OIA”) allows you to get access to information from central government departments and other public bodies, like school boards.

-The central principle behind this Act is that government information should be made available to members of the public unless there’s a good reason for withholding it, like a risk to someone’s safety or to national security.
+The key principle behind this Act is that government information should be made available to members of the public unless there’s a good reason for withholding it, like a risk to someone’s safety or to national security.

 Similarly, you can get official information from city councils and other local bodies, under the Local Government Official Information and Meetings Act 1987.